RI/MOM and RI/SMOM renormalization of quark bilinear operators using overlap fermions: Numerical setup

 \section{Numerical setup}

-In this work, we use the overlap fermions~\cite{{Narayanan:1994gw,Neuberger:1997fp,Liu:2002qu}} as valence quark to calculate the renormalization constants (RCs) in the $\MOM$ and $\SMOM$ schemes.
-Overlap fermions have perfect chiral symmetry which guarantees that $Z_{\text{PS}}=Z_\text{S}$ and $Z_\text{A}=Z_\text{V}$ when the nonperturbative effects in the IR region are {removed properly}.
+In this work, we use overlap fermions~\cite{{Narayanan:1994gw,Neuberger:1997fp,Liu:2002qu}} as valence quarks to calculate the renormalization constants (RCs) in the $\MOM$ and $\SMOM$ schemes.
+Overlap fermions have perfect chiral symmetry which guarantees that $Z_{\text{P}}=Z_\text{S}$ and $Z_\text{A}=Z_\text{V}$ when the nonperturbative effects in the IR region are {removed properly}.
 The overlap Dirac operator is written as

-where $D_w(-\rho)$ is the Wilson fermion operator. $\rho$ is the mass parameter and is chosen to be $\rho=1.5$ in our calculation. $\epsilon$ is a sign function and satisfies $\epsilon^2=1$.
-One can easily find that $D_w(\rho)$ satisfies the Ginsparg-Wilson Relation~\cite{Ginsparg:1981bj},
+where $D_w(-\rho)$ is the Wilson fermion operator. $\rho$ is the mass parameter and is chosen to be $\rho=1.5$ in our calculation. $\epsilon$ is the sign function and satisfies $\epsilon^2=1$.
+One can easily find that $D_w(\rho)$ satisfies the Ginsparg-Wilson relation~\cite{Ginsparg:1981bj},

 and the effective Dirac operator is defined as

 {which} satisfies $\{D_c,\gamma_5\}=0$~\cite{Chiu:1998gp}.
 The massive effective inverse Dirac operator is $D_c(m)^{-1} = 1/(D_c-m)$ which has the same form as that in the continuum~\cite{Liu:2002qu}.